csarven/mayktso/README.md

 * `inboxPath` and `queuePath` are relative to root e.g., http://localhost:3000/{inbox,queue}/
-* queue is used for HTTP 202 responses (default for payload above 1000 bytes).
+* queue is used for HTTP 202 responses (default for payload above maxPayloadSize in bytes).
 Status: Testing
 * `rootPath` defaults to the current directory (`.`) or a full path can be specified.
 Requests are relative to this location.